Tired of Being Sorry: Music video

 The music video was directed by Jessy Terrero who had directed Iglesias's previous video "Do You Know?
 (The Ping Pong Song)".
 The video depicts Iglesias as a vampire perched at top of the Peninsula Hotel Bangkok at night, remembering how he was turned.

 Starting with an argument with his girlfriend, Iglesias storms out of an apartment and while on the streets he spots a seductive female vampire, played by model Donna Feldman, and follows her into a busy underground club where she lures him into a back room and bites him.
 Examining himself in the mirror, Iglesias inspects the bite marks on his neck and watches how his reflection disappears.
 The final part of the video has Iglesias meeting up with his girlfriend again and they embrace but then Iglesias disappears into thin air.

 The song and video were featured on America's Next Top Model, Cycle 9, in an episode focused on video modeling.
-The remaining girls played various roles in the underground club scenes, and an alternate cut was created, which can be seen on the official CW website as well as on the front page of Iglesias's official website.
+The remaining girls played various roles in the underground club scenes, and an alternate cut was created, which can be seen on the official CW website.
 This version of the video was played regularly on MTV Tr3s.